SMLL Spring Registration Information

 Catching Equipment: Catching equipment, including mitt, will be provided by SMLL up to the Majors divison.
 SMLL highly recommends that players interested in catching at the age of 10 and up (second year in Minors) should purchase a catcher’s set.
 A set typically runs $150-$200 but will last your player the 3 remaining years of Minors and Majors baseball.
 A personal set will allow you to adjust the set to properly fit your player.
 Fitting a player with shared catching gear in between innings is practically impossible.

-Majors/Minors/Machine Pitch: All bats in 2018 for Majors/Minors/Machine Pitch MUST have the USA Basbeball symbol stamped on the bat, identifying that bat has met the standards above and is eligible for Little Leauge.
-Bats without that symbol at these divisions are INELIGLE for use.
-This bat standard was adopted by almost all baseball leagues to begin in January of 2018.
+Minors/Machine Pitch: All bats MUST have the USA Basbeball symbol stamped on the bat, identifying that bat has met the standards above and is eligible for Little Leauge.
+There will be NO exceptions.
+This bat standard was adopted by almost all baseball leagues to begin in January of 2018 as a significant safety improvement to the sport.

 Juniors: The leagues vary that SMLL enters - some use BBCOR and some use USA BATS.
 Please check with your coach once placed in your Juniors league.